regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 The Mayor has the power to 'call-in' these planning applications, so this will be a test of whether he intends his affordable housing policies and circular economy principles to be mere aspirations, or whether they should actually apply in practice.

 ## Estate Watch Zoom meeting
 November's Estate Watch zoom meeting was well attended, with representatives from around a dozen estates under threat sharing their experiences.

 The date of the next Zoom meeting is yet to be confirmed.
 Please email info@londontenants.org to request attendance and further details.

+NB.
+Estate Watch meetings are exclusively for tenants and leaseholders of estates that are under threat of demolition, have managed to stave off demolition or whose estates are currently being demolished.

 __Footnotes:__